RoySegall/gizra.com/src/_posts/2018-01-07-elm-related-types.md

 You might call this a "multi-parameter type class", if you were so inclined.

-Adding these additional type parameters neatly solves our difficulty with implementing `hasPendingActivity`, since we can now depending on getting an activity of the appropriate type -- the compiler will complain if we don't.
+Adding these additional type parameters neatly solves our difficulty with implementing `hasPendingActivity`, since we can now depend on getting an activity of the appropriate type -- the compiler will complain if we don't.
 So, we can do something like: